-Working toward a common goal of extraordinary and sustainable leadership success, you will learn and practice Contextual Leadership™.
+Working toward a common goal of extraordinary and sustainable leadership success, you will learn and practice Leading by Context™.
 You will practice strategies for renewal and resilience in the face of stressful and demanding responsibilities at work and at home.
 You’ll share your challenges in a safe and affirming environment while learning how to use the mind-body-spirit connection to tackle complex business issues without shortchanging work-life integration.

 I remember how proud I was of that very first cohort ELSC grads!
 In fact, I have been proud of every single woman who has taken this course since then.
 Without exception, they have gone on to create transformational change in the organizations they lead and in their personal lives.
 (See some of their stories below.)